gabrielfalcao/lettuce/docs/index.rst

 **reference and concepts**

+    * :ref:`the command line <reference-cli>`, how to run lettuce with different verbosity levels, and other cli options
     * :ref:`features, scenarios and steps <reference-features>`, diving into lettuce's core
     * :ref:`terrain, world and hooks <reference-terrain>`, stuff about setting up a environment for lettuce
     * :ref:`language support <reference-languages>`